Fiat money: New France 1685–1770

-18th and 19th century
+18th and 19th centuries

-An early form of fiat currency in the American Colonies was "bills of credit."
+An early form of fiat currency in the American Colonies was "bills of credit".
 Provincial governments produced notes which were fiat currency, with the promise to allow holders to pay taxes with those notes.
 The notes were issued to pay current obligations and could be used for taxes levied at a later time.

 Since the notes were denominated in the local unit of account, they were circulated from person to person in non-tax transactions.
 These types of notes were issued particularly in Pennsylvania, Virginia and Massachusetts.
-Such money was sold at a discount of silver, which the government would then spend, and would expire at a fixed date later.
+Such money was sold at a discount to silver.
+The government would then spend them, and they would expire at a fixed later date.

 Bills of credit have generated some controversy from their inception.
-Those who have wanted to emphasize the dangers of inflation have emphasized the colonies where the bills of credit depreciated most dramatically: New England and the Carolinas.
-Those who have wanted to defend the use of bills of credit in the colonies have emphasized the middle colonies, where inflation was practically nonexistent.
+Those who have wanted to emphasize the dangers of inflation have emphasized those colonies where the bills of credit depreciated most dramatically: New England and the Carolinas.
+Those who wanted to defend the use of bills of credit in the colonies have emphasized the middle colonies, where inflation was practically nonexistent.

-Colonial powers consciously introduced fiat currencies backed by taxes (e.g., hut taxes or poll taxes) to mobilise economic resources in their new possessions, at least as a transitional arrangement.
+Colonial powers intentionally introduced fiat currencies backed by taxes (e.g., hut taxes or poll taxes) to mobilise economic resources in their new possessions, at least as a transitional arrangement.
 The purpose of such taxes was later served by property taxes.
 The repeated cycle of deflationary hard money, followed by inflationary paper money continued through much of the 18th and 19th centuries.
 Often nations would have dual currencies, with paper trading at some discount to money which represented specie.